cNikolaou/UFLDL-Tutorial/README.md

 #### Notes about the input data

 You can find the appropriate data for each exercise at:

   1. For the sparseae_exercise, you do not need to do anythings as the data are already included (it is the `IMAGES.mat` file).
   2. For the sparseae_exercise_vector, you do not need to do anything as the data are already included (it is the `IMAGES.mat` file).
+  3. For the pca_2d, you do not need to do anything as the data are already included (it is the `pcaData.txt` file).

 #### A note about the license